 Our services have not stopped since the social distancing measures were implemented in Mar 2020.
-We have continued to provide much needed support over the telephone and through our zoom classes.
-We are happy to say that we re-opened the centre for a few classes to maintain safe social distancing measures from 14/9/2020.
+We have continued to provide much needed support over the telephone and through our zoom classes in addition to face to face classes from April 2021.
+We are happy to say that we will be fully open again from 13/9/2021 for face to face classes.

-Please have a look at our new Summer 2021 flyer for our classes.
+Please have a look at our new Spring 2022 Flyer for our classes.

 Please use the mobile numbers below if you would like to contact us;